Free guide to morning sickness and hyperemesis gravidarum care

 Time commitment for the reset:

 With good follow-through, it should only take a few days of this digestive reset protocol for the symptoms to start subsiding.
 During this time, it’s really important not to get constipated, so taking high quality magnesium orally until the stools are slightly loose can be a helpful tool during the reset.
 Depending on how long a person has been sick for, it may take more time or less time to get their biology into a fully-functioning state.
 Sleep quality usually improves dramatically within the first couple of days, and when that is kept up, the rest of the body can begin the healing work.
-As healing happens, mealtimes can eventually consolidate, but if relapse happens, go back to the original protocol.
+As healing happens, mealtimes will likely eventually consolidate, but if relapse happens—which can happen at the onset of new stressors—it may be a good idea to go back more of the original protocol.

 How this pregnancy digestive reset works:

 The factors in this reset protocol are based upon my research into optimizing the body’s natural antioxidant protections and the circadian rhythm.
-The circadian rhythm controls the function/dysfunction of the digestive system4 and the endocrine/hormonal systems and the epigenetic expressions necessary for human reproduction5—all of which have been independently researched in relation to NVP and HG6.
+The circadian rhythm controls the function/dysfunction of the digestive system5 and the endocrine/hormonal systems and the epigenetic expressions necessary for human reproduction6—all of which have been independently researched in relation to NVP and HG7.

 To look at just melatonin, one of the most powerful hormones of the circadian rhythm and also one of the most powerful endogenous antioxidants, we have already seen amazing results in other areas of research.